fabwerk90/FIFA-20---Market-value-prediction/README.md

 ## Summary:

-In this project I aimed at finding a Machine-Learning model in order to predict market values of football players (sourced from transfermarkt.de) with player attributes and ratings from the video game "FIFA 20".
-By applying different kinds of regression models I was able to determine the best models for this approach (namely: Random Forest, Gredient Descent Boost and XGBoost).
+* In this project I aimed at finding a Machine-Learning model in order to predict market values of football players (sourced from transfermarkt.de) with player attributes and ratings from the video game "FIFA 20".
+* By applying different kinds of regression models I was able to determine the best models for this approach (namely: Random Forest, Gredient Descent Boost and XGBoost).
-In a last step I applied the stacking method in order to find the best predictions possible.
+* In a last step I applied the stacking method in order to find the best predictions possible.
-Our aim was to find the overall best predictions, thus the target metrics I was aiming for were MAE, MRSE and R-Squared.
+* My aim was to find the overall best predictions, thus the target metrics I was aiming for were MAE, MRSE and R-Squared.

 ## Main Delivery: